Driller's depth: Tracking of drill pipe length used

 Tracking and recording of drill pipe at the rig site starts when individual joints are picked up.
 Joint numbers are manually marked on the side of the pipe.
 Typically three sections of pipe are joined into a stand (of about 27–29 m in length) and stacked in rows of 10, with their base resting on the drill floor.
 Prior to running in the hole each stand is manually measured with a steel tape measure and the measurement recorded in a computer spreadsheet (previously a pipe tally book was used) alongside the stand number.
 To confirm at any stage what depth the drill bit is operating at, the driller consults the pipe tally records, and measures the length of the current stand of drill pipe below the rig floor.

 Measurement errors due to bottom-hole assembly

 Another potential area for error is the bottom hole assembly.
 This consists of the drill bit, drill collars and stabilizers.
 It can also include a downhole motor, tools for measurement while drilling and logging while drilling.
-Errors come about if the total bottom hole assemblyis not correctly measured or recorded.
+Errors come about if the total bottom hole assembly is not correctly measured or recorded.
 Bottom hole assembly changes may be made during operations and if these changes are not recorded then the depths will be incorrect.

 Ideally the bottom hole assembly is operated to minimize "sagging" within the borehole.
 Pipe stretch and compression will occur from time to time but are not corrected for during normal operations, even though they can introduce fairly significant cumulative errors on driller's depth, particularly in deep wells or in areas of hard rock.